 While knife rests may not traditionally appear on formal tables, their presence on casual tables adds an undeniable touch of elegance.

-These delicate pieces, popularized in the 18th century and 20th century, not only protect your table linens but also offer a charming nod to the refined dining traditions of the past.
+These delicate pieces, popularized in the 18th and 20th centuries, not only protect your table linens but also offer a charming nod to the refined dining traditions of the past.

 Incorporating French silver and crystal knife rests into your everyday table settings brings a subtle yet sophisticated detail that enhances the overall aesthetic, transforming even the simplest meals into an elegant experience.

-French knife rests, once a staple in elegant European table settings, has today evolved in the United States to serve a different cultural purpose: chopstick rests.
+French knife rests, once a staple in elegant European table settings, have today evolved in the United States to serve a different cultural purpose: chopstick rests.

-This transformation highlights how dining traditions adapt to global influences, with chopstick rests now offering the same refined functionality as French knife rests, keeping utensils elevated from table surfaces.
+This transformation highlights how dining traditions adapt to global influences.
+Chopstick rests now offer the same refined functionality as French knife rests, keeping utensils elevated from table surfaces.

 This subtle shift showcases how elegance and practicality merge across various cuisines and dining styles.